nkrapivin/nkrapivin/README.md

 My name's Nik, or Nikita Krapivin if you prefer boring legal names, I speak English and Russian, my timezone is UTC+05 or MSK+02.

+I'm 16 years old and a student at PAT.

 # How to reach me

 - Discord: nik (octothorpe) 5351